Boehner says he and White House in stalemate over fiscal cliff

-WASHINGTON U.S. House of Representatives Speaker John Boehner on Friday said Republicans and President Barack Obama are locked in a stalemate, a month before a $600 billion (374.4 billion pounds) "fiscal cliff" of tax hikes and spending cuts is set to kick in.
+WASHINGTON Nov 30 U.S. House of Representatives Speaker John Boehner on Friday said Republicans and President Barack Obama are locked in a stalemate, a month before a $600 billion "fiscal cliff" of tax hikes and spending cuts is set to kick in.

 "There is a stalemate; let's not kid ourselves," said Boehner, speaking to reporters a day after Obama made a budget offer that Republicans called unacceptable.